nathann07/Image/readme.md

 * The blue border is color `(0, 0, 255)` and has a thickness of `50` (before scaling)
 * The yellow circle is color `(255, 255, 0)`, has radius `40` (before scaling), and is at position `(50, 50)` in the final, unscaled image
 * The orange square is color `(200, 80, 10)`, has size `40` (before scaling), and is at position `(100, 100)` in the final, unscaled image
-* After applying these decorators, add one last `ZoomDecorator` with a multiplier of `2`, to make the image bigger
+* After applying these decorators, it adds one last `ZoomDecorator` with a multiplier of `2`, to make the image bigger

 However, any combination of these decorators can be applied to the image freely, in any desired order.

 ### Image interface

-Every class you will create for this assignment should implement the `Image` interface, which is already provided in the starter code.
+Every class for this assignment implements the `Image` interface.
 An `Image` object represents a digital image.
 Digital images are made up of a two-dimensional grid of "pixels", which are essentially minuscule rectangles of color.

 Every `Image` has a width and a height, referring to the number of horizontal and vertical pixels in the image.
 The `Image` interface therefore has `getWidth()` and `getHeight()` getter methods for getting these values.